Errors & Resolutions

 I see a lot of errors after running docker compose up

-Its because both Nethermind and Lighthouse start syncing and so there's connectivity issues among the containers.
+docker compose upThis is because both EL and CL clients start syncing, causing connectivity issues among the containers.
 Simply let the containers run for a while.
-You won't observe frequent errors when Nethermind finishes syncing.
-You can also add a second beacon node endpoint for something like Infura by adding a comma separated API URL to the end of
+You won't observe frequent errors when the EL client finishes syncing.
+You can also add a second beacon node endpoint for something like Infura by adding a comma separated API URL to the end of CHARON_BEACON_NODE_ENDPOINTS in the docker-compose.yml.

 Then it probably means that the Loki docker driver isn't installed.
 In that case, run the following command to install loki: